mnalk/dataviz-project-template-proposal/README.md

 https://gist.githubusercontent.com/mnalk/9774fb9b221cfad2d21c387ff2e417ca/raw/feb0bb276f8606781d781a3af18a6e32e3fc418e/Suicide_Rates.csv) explain the new features.

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...
+It's a suicide rates visualization and it shows suicide rates among the countries differ widely.
+Russian seems the highest among other countries, and we can see that Russia only has 22338 suicides number.
+Unfortunately, we can't tell which gender committed suicides in this visualization and which year in specific.
+For example, it would be helpful to capture that male gender numbers who committed suicides in Russia were 22338 in 1994.
+This would help researchers find out other factors that affected males in particular in 1994.

 [![image](https://user-images.githubusercontent.com/70254281/134232441-34cf632a-9233-4227-b8d6-7a84c44f8ddd.GIF)](https://vizhub.com/mnalk/86cf45b181914194852f165c5146c597)